Authentura/codectrl-python-logger/README.md

 ### Reserved arguments:
 * host:
-  By default set to `127.0.0.1`, this argument holds the address of the codeCTRL server.
+  By default set to `127.0.0.1`, this argument holds the address of the CodeCTRL server.

 * port:
-  By default set to `3001`, this is the port the codeCTRL server should be contacted at.
+  By default set to `3001`, this is the port the CodeCTRL server should be contacted at.

 * surround:
   By default `3`, this argument specifies the number of lines of code that should be displayed around the call to `codectrl.log`.